kvalle/schmansible/bloggpost/choosing-a-framework.md

 To people coming from a developer background this might sound obvious.
 It should be natural to *sparate the data from your logic*, and there are of course several benefits to doing so.
 Your data are expected to live longer than your logic, and in most cases more valuable.

 The tradeoff is a reduction in the clarity of the interfaces between your modules.
 With constructs like Puppets *define* keyword you get a clean interface into a module.
-Compare two implementations of a :
+Compare two implementations of an Nginx proxy, one in Puppet:
 ```puppet
 define nginx::proxy($from_path,
                     $to_url,